parksauce/docs/docker/general/setting-arrs-behind-vpn.md

       - ${BAZARR_PORT}:6767 # Bazarr
 ```

 This is the meat and potatoes of this container.
 These are the variables you need to change to be able to connect to your VPN client.
 These variables are specified through the `.env` file.
 You may need to edit this section of the compose file to fit your needs.
-But if you're using NordVPN as your client then go get the credentails you need by logging into your [Nord Account](https://nordaccount.com/login).
-I'm not gonna delve much more into obtaining those credentials because its out of scope for this guide.
+But if you're using NordVPN as your client then go get the credentials you need by logging into your [Nord Account](https://nordaccount.com/login).
+I'm not going to delve much more into obtaining those credentials because it's out of scope for this guide.
 Once you locate them just copy those over and your all set with this part.

 ```yaml
     environment: